 AT supports the needs of students with IEPs and 504 plans within a multi-tiered system of supports (MTSS), and includes a team based problem solving process that occurs at the school level.

-All IEP teams must consider whether a student with a disability requires an AT device and service.
+All IEP teams must annually consider whether a student with a disability requires an AT device and service.
 Consideration is a discussion that takes place during the IEP team meeting using known information and results of screenings and/or evaluations.

 School based teams should refer to the district's County Plan for the specific process for Assistive Technology.

 The purpose of this Technical Assistance Paper (TAP) is to clarify and provide information regarding the provision of AT for students with disabilities.
 This TAP will help IEP teams complete the following:

 Assistive Technology Technical Assistance Paper (TAP) - August 21, 2013

 Accessible Instructional Materials

 This technical assistance paper is designed to assist school districts in providing access in a timely manner to accessible instructional materials, an inherent component of the providion of a free and appropriate public education under the Individuals with Disabilities Education Act of 2004 for students with disabilities (section 300.210(b)(3) of Title 34, Code of Federal Regulations).
 Students with disabilities who have difficulty reading and accessing standard print learning material require accessible instructional materials to participate in and make progress in the general curriculum.
 The individual educational plan team is responsible for determining if a student needs accessible instructional materials, the format of such materials and the necessary related accommodations the student may need to participate in the general curriculum.

 Accessible Instructional Materials- Technical Assistance Paper (TAP)- May 2017